 How to get started

-The following is a brief overview of how to get started using the Button Manager API.
+The following is a brief overview of how to get started by using the Button Manager API.

-Note: You must have a PayPal business account in order to use the Button Manager APIs.
+Note: You must have a PayPal business account to use the Button Manager APIs.

 Verify your API settings: